 The bus network in Finland is wider than the train network but it is still possible to reach all the major cities by train.
-As with the buses, you may need to connect a train.
+As with the buses, you may need to connect to a train.

 Travelling from the south to Lapland takes time by bus or train.
 Of course, a train can still be a good choice because it is possible to travel during the nighttime and sleep in a cabin.
 If you prefer faster travelling, flying is the best option.

-Helsinki is the flight hub of Finland and every flight starts or ends to Helsinki.
+Helsinki is the flight hub of Finland and every flight starts or ends in Helsinki.
 Finnair is the flag-carrier of Finland having routes to airports all over Finland.
 There are also a few smaller airlines having connections to the smallest towns to where Finnair does not fly itself.
 Norwegian Air competes on the most popular routes with affordable tickets.

 Flying in Finland is moderately cheap as long as you book your tickets early.
-Finnair tends to be the most expensive airline but it has good sale campaigns now and then.
+Finnair tends to be the most expensive airline but it has good sales campaigns now and then.
 It is advisable to follow Finnair´s website a few months before the intended travelling.

 Flying is the best option if Helsinki is the origin or the destination and the distance is more than 500 km.
-Book ticket early.
+Book your ticket early.

 Where to Find Cheap Tickets?

 Check perille.fi which compares bus, train and taxi prices with a single search.

 Flight ticket prices are reasonable to be bought from any reliable online travel agency or directly from Finnair or Norwegian.